- Supabase DB. A database for storing your user data. Row Level Security so data is protected, and users can only access their own information.

 We need to create a config file to start the Supabase client (

 @supabase/supabase-js).
-Using the API URL and the Publishable Key we grabbed earlier.
+Using the API URL and the Publishable Key We grabbed earlier.
 These variables are safe to expose in your Expo app since Supabase has Row Level Security enabled in the Database.
 Just copy and paste this with your proper keys to the Rork editor and say to build the utils/supabase.ts file.utils/supabase.ts

 Creating the Backend Data Schema